strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

   - add item to order button disabled if no item selected or item has selectable sizes but size has not yet been selected.

+  - responsive styling changes for customer cart items.
+Functionality for customer cart appears to be operating as desired.

 ---

 -- 29 Oct 2025 --